sweattep/modern_quotes/README.md

 >I can't make myself make an outline, but instead jot down countless notes that I never look at, obviously an attempt to stall the inevitable.

 >Farming is difficult to make profitable on large scales because inputs are expensive.

+>Circumstances seemingly out of my control accentuated gaping discrepancies between who I was portrayed to be and who I was in private